anader123/podcast-pools/README.md

 ![alt text](https://github.com/anader123/podcast-pools/raw/master/readme_images/add-diagram.png "Add Diagran")

-**a.** The server is listening to a Podcast's [RSS feed](https://en.wikipedia.org/wiki/RSS) and sees that a new episode has been added.
+**a.** The server is listening to a Podcast's RSS feed (an API that lists the episodes) and sees that a new episode has been added.

-**b.** The serves then formats the recent episode data and uploads the metadata to [IPFS](https://ipfs.io/#how).
+**b.** The serves then formats the recent episode data and uploads the metadata to IPFS.

-**c.** The server uses it's private key to mint a new [NFT episode](https://en.wikipedia.org/wiki/Non-fungible_token) to the pool contract's address.
-When the server creates the NFT, it points the [token's metadata URI ](https://docs.opensea.io/docs/metadata-standards) to the IPFS hash of the metadata for the new episode.
+**c.** The server uses it's private key to mint a new NFT episode to the pool contract's address.
+When the server creates the NFT, it points the [token's metadata URI](https://docs.opensea.io/docs/metadata-standards) to the IPFS hash of the metadata for the new episode.

 **d.** The NFT contract mints and assigns ownership to the pool contract.